WIPACrepo/wipac-dev-py-setup-action/README.md

 A GitHub Action Package for Automating Python-Package Setup & Maintenance

-This GitHub Action prepares a repository to be GitHub-released and optionally, PyPI-published by the [Python Semantic Release GitHub Action](https://python-semantic-release.readthedocs.io/en/latest/).
+This GitHub Action prepares a repository to be GitHub-released and optionally, PyPI-published.
 A user needs only to provide a few attributes in the GitHub Action's `with` block (see [*Configuration Modes*](#configuration-modes)).